moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 </div>
 ```

-Oh, again.
-Fictitious syntax, templating, directives, for/map loops.
+Again, fictitious syntax, templating, directives, for/map loops.
 And where is the guarantee that none of this will change in the future?
 There's no such guarantee.
 And it has happened before, am I right mr. React and mr. Vue?
 Where is the guarantee that once such a technology leaves the mainstream, it will not turn into a hard-to-maintain legacy technology? (hello Ember)

-Why do you - both users and creators of such solutions - continue to spawn failed technologies that go against the platform idiom?

 ## Embrace the DOM API